EV/EBITDA Sector-Relative Value on German Stocks: 8.97% CAGR Across All 25 Years

 2000: +48% excess while the dot-com bubble burst

 The single best year in this 25-year record.
 German industrials, chemicals, and financial sector names at EV/EBITDA discounts had nothing to do with the US tech bubble.
-While the S&P 500 dropped -10.5%, these companies kept compounding.
+While the DAX dropped -10.5%, these companies kept compounding.
 The sector-relative signal ensured we were in names cheap relative to their German peers, not compared to global growth stocks with inflated multiples.

 2002: Germany's own crash